C2SM/git-course/advanced/slides/slides.md

 </div>

 <!--
-Be honest here rather than selling submodules.
-People who have been burned will respect it, and the ones who have not will be appropriately careful.
+- Be honest here rather than selling submodules
+  - People who've been burned will respect it, others will be appropriately careful

-The failure worth calling out is the second bullet: you commit a submodule pointer to a commit that only exists on your machine, push the parent, and now nobody else can check it out.
-The rule that avoids it: push the submodule first, then the parent.
+- Failure worth calling out (second bullet): commit a submodule pointer to a commit that only exists on your machine, push the parent - now nobody else can check it out
+  - Rule that avoids it: push the submodule first, then the parent

-For reproducibility, the first column is genuinely strong.
-An exact commit hash for every dependency is what makes an old model run reproducible years later.
+- Reproducibility: the first column is genuinely strong
+  - Exact commit hash for every dependency is what makes an old model run reproducible years later

-Keep this short if time is tight.
+- Keep this short if time is tight
 -->

 ---